-7.10 JSON files
+6.10 JSON and nested structure JSON files

 Changed in version 2.16: Since Weblate 2.16 and with translate-toolkit at least 2.2.4 nested structure JSON files are supported as well.

 Changed in version 2.17: Since Weblate 2.17 and with translate-toolkit at least 2.2.5 i18next JSON files with plurals are supported as well.